tilli-pro/node-developer-challenge/README.md

 ### Features

 The output below is a stubbed version of the helper text (`-h` flag, though the actual output below is more representative of a `man` page) for the application.
 Flags in the `OPTIONS` section correspond with features.
 The interactive CLI app should be able to parse incoming arguments and generate interactive prompts to fill in missing information.

-Some sections are deliberately left incomplete (they will be marked via `[STUBBED]`); in your final submission should also include updated documentation.
+Some sections are deliberately left incomplete (they will be marked via `[STUBBED]`); your final submission should also include updated documentation.

 Any implementation details that have not been included have been deliberately left out for you to create your own solution.